• Home

 Light of the North: the Easter/Spring edition of the diocesan magazine is available now on the diocesan website LOTN Spring Issue 61 2026

 Pluscarden Lectures: the annual lectures will take place between 26th and 28th May at Pluscarden Abbey.
 “Heaven, Earth and Jesus: The Mysteries of Christian Eschatology”, a series of four talks given by Fr Simon Francis Gaine OP, Professor of Theological Anthropology, Pontifical University of St Thomas Aquinas, Rome.
-More details on Pluscarden’s website
+More details on Pluscarden’s website.

-Last week: Collection: £313 Easter Offering: £400 Att: 72
+Last week: Collection: £487.20 Att: 63

 Hospital visiting: please remember to contact Deacon Graeme if you or any of your family are in hospital.
 He is always happy to visit.